dgodyna/bazel-playground/docs/steps/3_create_docker_packaging.md

 ```

 Now let's load base image which will be used as a baseline for application.
-Add following to `WORKSPACE.bazel`:
+Add following to `WORKSPACE`:

 ```
 container_pull(